polylogyx/platform-docs/08_Alerts/Readme.md

 ===================================
 An alert indicates an important occurrence in the enterprise.
 An alert is generated when incoming event data matches a predefined rule or IOC, or when event data (for last 24 hours) matches the Threat Intel feed.

 The Alerts page is the central console that allows you to manage and review alerts.
-Click SOC Operations | Alerts to view the Alerts page.
+Click Alerts to view the Alerts page.

 ![alerts_menu](../images/alerts_menu.png)

 Review Event Traffic
 --------------------
 On the Alerts page, review the event timeline for your enterprise on the top bar to review the traffic trend.
 Each cluster on the timeline represents a collection of events.
 Hover over a cluster to see its details.
-Click the + button to zoom in and – button to zoom out.
-Use the arrow buttons to navigate the timeline.

 ![alert_trend](../images/alert_trend.png)